A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group

-Various definitions of $A_{\infty}$-weights are used concurrently in literature, and they are not all equivalent in an arbitrary metric space $(X,d,\mu)$.
-However, one has equivalence if $\mu$ is a Borel regular doubling measure with the so-called annular decay property.
-This has been proved by P.\ Shukla in his PhD thesis, see also \cite[Theorem 3.1]{MR3265363}.
-If $\mu$ is such a measure, then

-Returning to Proposition \ref{p:A_p_Jacobian}, we see that the statement essentially says that $w=J_f$ is an $A_q$-weight in the sense of Definition \ref{d:weights} for $q=1+\frac{4}{p-4}$.
-This is not quite true, because the $A_q$-weight condition is verified only for those Kor\'{a}nyi balls $B$ which lie well inside the domain $\Omega$ in the sense that $3k B \subset \Omega$.
+Proposition \ref{p:A_p_Jacobian} essentially says that $w=J_f$ is a Muckenhoupt $A_q$-weight in the sense of \cite{MR3265363,MR0499948} for $q=1+4/(p-4)$.
+This is not quite true, because the $A_q$-weight condition is verified only for those Kor\'{a}nyi balls $B$ which lie well inside the domain $\Omega$ in the sense that $10k B \subset \Omega$.
 It is for this reason that one cannot conclude that $J_f$ is an $A_{\infty}$-weight if $f$ is defined on an arbitrarily given domain $\Omega$ in $\mathbb{H}^1$.
 This also means that one cannot directly conclude that $\log J_f \in \mathrm{BMO}(\Omega)$, but as we will see in the next section, the latter statement still holds true.